Consumer medicine information

 MOUNJARO must not be injected into a vein or muscle.
 MOUNJARO is intended for subcutaneous (under the skin) injection.

-If you do not understand these instructions, ask your doctor, nurse, or pharmacist for help.
+If you do not understand these instructions, ask your doctor, pharmacist or nurse for help.

 When injecting, it is important to change the injection site to different areas of the body, to help reduce potential pain and irritation.